meszaros-lajos-gyorgy/php-a-s-o/README.md

   S::isString(304.2); // false
   ```

-- **length** - counts the number of characters in the given parameter
+- **S::length** - counts the number of characters in the given parameter

   ```php
   S::length('őz'); // 2 -- strlen('őz') returns 3
   ```

-- **isEmpty** - checks whether the given string has no characters
+- **S::isEmpty** - checks whether the given string has no characters

   ```php
   S::isEmpty(''); // true